 - “Reflexiones sobre la (in)dependencia puertorriqueña: intelectualismo vs. sabiduría colectiva en La guaracha del Macho Camacho.”
 Arenas Blancas 11 (2010): 7– 11.

-- “Cinemas and Sexuality in Latin America.”
-Global Encyclopedia of Lesbian, Gay, Bisexual, Transgender, and Queer History (working title).
+- “Cinema, Latin American (Early Twentieth Century).”
+Global Encyclopedia of Lesbian, Gay, Bisexual, Transgender, and Queer History.
 Ed.
 Howard Chiang.
 New York: Macmillan Reference USA, 2019.
 Forthcoming.

 - Rev. of Rodríguez, Carina.
 El cine de terror en Argentina: producción, distribución, exhibición y mercado.
 Imagofagia 11 (2015).
 Web.